nadav01/DeepSong/README.md

 ## Running the 'Artificial Singers Game':
 After installing all the dependencies, simply download and extract the project's files. <br/>
 You need to place at least 2 trained models (created in the DeepSong interface) in the 'models' directory.
-For each model model_name.pt you need to create model_name.txt which contains the artists you chose for the model in the DeepSong interface (each artist in a seperate line). <br/>
-This text file is for the Sparql quries (when a user ask for a hint in the game, it collects information about the artists and <br/>
-combinds them into a new imaginary character. <br/>
+For each model model_name.pt you need to create model_name.txt which contains the artists you chose for the model in the DeepSong interface (each artist in a seperate line).
+This text file is for the Sparql quries (when a user ask for a hint in the game, it collects information about the artists and combinds them into a new imaginary character). <br/>
 Then: <br/>
 ```
 python game.py